pollfish/hiring-process/mock-api/README.md

 ### Bonus Points
 #### Server Errors

-To immitate real production use, some of the endpoints can fail with 500 errors at random intervals using a true RNG (...Math.random).
+To immitate real production use, some of the endpoints can fail with 500 errors at random intervals using a true RNG algorithm (...`Math.random`).
 Use
-`?env=production` and the endpoint will respect your wishes and fail randomly.
+`?env=production` on any endpoint and it will respect your wishes and fail randomly.

 ## FAQ